rohanjadhav05/sudoko/README.md

 1. Open your web browser and go to `http://localhost:3000`.
 2. Start a new Game.
+3. Choose difficultly level
-3. Solve the puzzle or use the "Get Solution" button to validate your progress.
+4. Solve the puzzle or use the "Get Solution" button to validate your progress.
-4. Reset the game if you are stuck.
+5. Reset the game if you are stuck.

 ## Technologies Used